BenRutlandWeb/clientStorage/README.md

 create/update.

-`options` _(optional)_ - An options `Object` specifies characteristics about the ClientStorage.
+`options` _(optional)_ - An options `Object` specifies characteristics about the `ClientStorage`.
 The available options are:

 - `persist` - A `Boolean` indicating whether to persist the data between sessions.
-If false, ClientStorage uses sessionStorage, otherwise localStorage is used.
+If false, `ClientStorage` uses sessionStorage, otherwise localStorage is used.
 Defaults to `true`.

 #### Return